Name: Paul Bishop

 What are your aims and goals for the next twelve months?

-Final thoughts; tell us a little more about yourself
+Final thoughts; tell us a little more about yourself and your daily inspirations:

 Your most treasured possession?